unbxd/search-JS-library/docs/configurations/ProductsConfig.md

 {: .label }

 Field mappings for the data to be displayed in the product card.
-The "attributesMap" you provided is a mapping of attribute names used in a specific e-commerce platform to standardized attribute names.
+The "attributesMap" you provided is a mapping of attribute names used to standardized attribute names.
 The mapping is used to ensure consistent and standardized data across different systems and services.

 1. "unxTitle" maps to "title".
 2. "unxImageUrl" maps to "imageUrl".